 Given the volatile nature of both borderline personality disorder and addiction, treating these co-occurring disorders can be very difficult.
-One major challenge is getting the patient to not only follow the treatment plan, but also getting them to stay in it.
-Because of the mood swings and paranoia that present with BPD, the patient-therapist relationship can be rocky, leading many patients to drop out of treatment.
+One major challenge is getting the patient to not only follow the treatment plan but also stay in it.
+Because of the mood swings and paranoia that present with BPD, the patient-therapist relationship can be rocky; many patients drop out of treatment.
 Relapse rates for dual diagnoses are also very high, so sticking with treatment is critical for co-occurring borderline personality disorder and addiction patients.

 Of the few studies that have researched the effectiveness of treatment for co-occurring BPD and addiction, several treatment options seem to show promise:

-- DBT-S: dialectical behavior therapy (DBT) is a common therapy for BPD that teaches patients to identify and change negative thinking, cope with stress, regulate emotions and change harmful patterns of behavior.
-This approach has been adapted to include treatment for substance use disorders (DBT-S).
+- Dialectical behavior therapy (DBT): DBT is a common therapy for BPD that teaches patients to identify and change negative thinking, cope with stress, regulate emotions, and change harmful patterns of behavior.
+This approach has been adapted to include treatment for substance use disorders.

-- Medications: there is no FDA approved medication for BPD, but there are medications to help with some of the symptoms, like depression and anger.
+- Medications: There is no FDA-approved medication for BPD, but there are medications to help with some of the symptoms.
 There are also medications to help with symptoms of withdrawal and cravings for drug and alcohol addiction.
 A psychiatrist must evaluate the patient’s specific needs to determine which medications can be used together in treatment.

 Although there is no official cure for borderline personality disorder or addiction, both conditions are completely treatable.
-If you or someone you know needs help finding a treatment program, please give us a call today: 1-877-655-5116.
+If you or someone you know needs help finding a treatment program, please contact a treatment provider today.